safe-global/safe-docs/safe-core-sdk/api-kit/README.md

 ## Initialize the API Kit

 We need to create an instance of the API Kit.
-In those chains where Safe provides a Transaction Service is enough to specify the `chainId`.
+In chains where Safe provides a Transaction Service, it is enough to specify the `chainId`.
 You can set your own service using the optional `txServiceUrl` parameter.

 ```typescript
 import SafeApiKit from '@safe-global/api-kit'